rails/rails/guides/source/active_record_migrations.md

 ### Creating a Standalone Migration

 Migrations are stored as files in the `db/migrate` directory, one for each migration class.

 The name of the file is of the form `YYYYMMDDHHMMSS_create_products.rb`, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
 The name of the migration class (CamelCased version) should match the latter part of the file name.
-For example `20080906120000_create_products.rb` should define class `CreateProducts` and `20080906120001_add_details_to_products.rb` should define `AddDetailsToProducts`.
+For example, `20080906120000_create_products.rb` should define class `CreateProducts` and `20080906120001_add_details_to_products.rb` should define class `AddDetailsToProducts`.
 Rails uses this timestamp to determine which migration should be run and in what order, so if you're copying a migration from another application or generate a file yourself, be aware of its position in the order.

-Of course, calculating timestamps is no fun, so Active Record provides a generator to handle making it for you:
+Of course, calculating timestamps is not fun, so Active Record provides a generator to handle making it for you:

 ```bash